websight-io/docs/docs/docs/developers/development/wcm-mode/index.md

 Available modes are:

-- disabled - response for the end users requests
+- disabled - for the end users requests
-- edit - response for the content editors
+- edit - for the content editing
-- preview - response for the content editors preview
+- preview - for the preview of content editing

 To set the WCM mode, add the request parameter `wcmmode` to URL pointing to any resource under the `/content/*` path,